marwajafail/spending-tracking-system/README.md

 # Spending Tracking System
 _A management system for users to monitor and track their spending._

 Unit 2 Project for General Assembly JDI course.
+(Group project)